Anora

 The movie opens with Anora giving a lap dance.
 She’s in control.
 But in their first scene together, Igor restrains Anora……..on his lap.
 He’s in control.
 He’s also the only one to pick up on Anora’s relentless spirit.
 He knows she will never stop fighting back.

 Igor uses a red scarf to gag Anora.
-Later, he offers her that same scarf to keep her warm on the windy day.
+Later, he offers that same scarf to keep her warm on the windy day.
 Anora is stunned.
 Maybe because he was prepared to gag her again.
 Maybe because he noticed she was cold and did something about it.

 Without realizing it or saying it directly, Anora reveals the crux of her pain—nobody cares about her.